 2 Note that the GEF Monitoring and Evaluation Policy provides a set of principles for each monitoring and evaluation, although a subset of the same principles are applied for monitoring as for evaluation.
-The CI-GEF
+The CI-GEF Project Agency has opted to outline a single set of principles that apply to both monitoring and evaluation, as relevant.

 International Development (USAID).
-The standards, principles and norms are intended to guide the management of the monitoring and evaluation function, the conduct of evaluations, and the use of evaluations within CI.
+The standards, principles and norms are intended to guide the management of the monitoring and evaluation function, the conduct of evaluations, and the use of evaluations within CL.

 - 10. Independence: Independence.
 Evaluations must be conducted independently from both the policy-making process and from the delivery and management of assistance.
 Evaluation team members should not have been personally engaged in the activities to be evaluated or have been responsible in the past for the design, implementation, or supervision/mid- term review of the project, program, or policy to be evaluated.
-To ensure that members of evaluation teams are independent from the policy-making process and delivery and management of project activities, oversight of the evaluation function sits in CI's Office of the General Counsel (GCO).
-Evaluations shall be conducted by independent external individuals or entities, with terms of reference (TORs) reviewed by the GCO. - 11.
+To ensure that members of evaluation teams are independent from the policy-making process and delivery and management of project activities, oversight of the evaluation function sits in Cl's Office of the General Counsel (GCO).
+Evaluations shall be conducted by independent external individuals or entities screened by an independent external procurement specialist, with terms of reference (TORs) reviewed by the GCO. - 11.
 Credibility: Evaluations must be credible and based on reliable data and observations.
 Evaluation reports should reflect consistency and dependability in data, findings, judgments, and lessons learned, with reference to the quality of the instruments, procedures, and analysis used to collect and interpret information. - 12.
 Utility: Evaluations must serve the information needs of intended users.
-Partners, evaluators, and units commissioning evaluations should endeavor to ensure that the work is well informed, relevant, and timely, and that it is clearly and concisely presented so as to be of maximum benefit to intended users.
+Partners, evaluators, and units commissioning evaluations should endeavor to ensure that the work is well informed, relevant, and timely, and that it is clearly and concisely presented to be of maximum benefit to intended users.
 Evaluation reports should present the evidence, findings, issues, conclusions, and recommendations in a complete and balanced way.
 They should be both results- and action-oriented. - 13.
 Impartiality: Evaluations must give a comprehensive and balanced presentation of the strengths and weaknesses of the project, program, policy, strategy, or organizational unit being evaluated.
 The evaluation process should reflect impartiality at all stages and consider the views of all stakeholders.
 Units commissioning evaluations should endeavor to ensure that the selected evaluators are impartial and unbiased. - 14.
-Ethics: Evaluations shall abide by professional and ethical guidelines and codes with respect to research on human subjects as described in Cl's human research ethics policy3 and be mindful of the culture, language, customs, religious beliefs, welfare and practices of all stakeholders involved or affected.
+Ethics: Evaluations shall abide by professional and ethical guidelines and codes with respect to research on human subjects as described in Cl's human research ethics policy3 and be mindful of the culture, language, customs, religious beliefs, welfare, and practices of all stakeholders involved or affected.
 Evaluators must avoid conflict of interest.
 Evaluators must respect the right of institutions and individuals to provide information in confidence.
 In case of any evidence of wrongdoing, any individual involved in the monitoring and reporting for GEF projects is obligated to report cases in an appropriate manner to the appropriate individuals within Conservation International and the GEF Secretariat or Independent Evaluation Office.
 Ethical evaluation also requires that management and/or commissioners of evaluations remain open to the findings and do not allow vested interests to interfere with the evaluation.